scenariomartin/EnglishWords/words.md

    edible food 1
 moist
 sweat
-soak    ,oh my god that bag is soaked with grease. sink	dip:soak immerse 1
+wet ,the seed corn does not sprout, but rots, ifthe ground is cold and wet. soak    ,soak up the sun. ,oh my god that bag is soaked with grease. sink	dip:soak immerse 1
 		   :descend descent 1 decline descendant ,she is the last direct descendant of Alexander Corvinus. scent